rootsical/noted/docs/babel_6.md

 #BABEL 6 SETUP

 ###install babel
-`npm install --save-dev babel-core babel-polyfill babel-preset-es2015 gulp-babel gulp-plumber`
+`npm install --save-dev babel-core babel-plugin-transform-es2015-modules-commonjs gulp-babel gulp-plumber`
-- babel-polyfill is necessary for generators)
 - gulp-babel is necessary for use with gulp as is gulp-plumber which suppresses errors

 ###gulpfile